^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The drug blocks the activity of dopamine endings, which leads to a weakening of the intensity of the influence of the dopamine neurotransmitter.
-Along with this, the drug demonstrates a powerful antiserotonergic effect, while the antipsychotic effect develops only with the introduction of large portions of drugs.
-[1]
+The drug blocks the activity of dopamine endings, which leads to a weakening of the intensity of the dopamine neurotransmitter.
+At the same time, the drug demonstrates a powerful antiserotonergic effect, while the antipsychotic effect develops only with the introduction of large doses of the drug. [ 1 ]

-Melperon can lead to the development of antiarrhythmic activity and muscle relaxation.
-[2]
+Melperone may lead to the development of antiarrhythmic activity and muscle relaxation. [ 2 ]

 Indications Melperon